Graduate Program in Molecular Biophysics

 Admission

 Application for admission to the Molecular Biophysics graduate program is made through the University Office of Admissions using an online application and routed to the Program Coordinator.
 The admissions committee will consider all applicants with a strong background in any areas of physical, biological science, chemistry, mathematics, or engineering studies with a demonstrated aptitude for quantitative analysis and problem solving.
 All applicants must meet the minimum criteria of a 3.0 undergraduate grade point average (GPA) in all upper-division undergraduate coursework and provide three current letters of recommendation from individuals who are able to assess the applicant's academic and research potential.
-Successful applicants typically score above 153 on the Verbal portion and above 154 on Quantitative portion of the GRE (Graduate Record Examination) or have a combined score of at least 307 total Verbal and Quantitative combined.
-We do not have a minimum GRE score for admission, but applicants with lower GRE scores need to have strong research backgrounds, a GPA greater than 3.2 on upper division courses, and excellent letters of recommendation.
-The GRE Subject test is not required, subject to GRE waiver review by the program director.
+There is not a current GRE (Graduate Record Examination) requirement.
 Official transcripts are also required.
 International students must score a minimum of 600 on the Test of English as a Foreign Language (TOEFL) or 90 on the iBT version of the language exam.
 Applicants are asked to advise the admissions committee of their areas of interest so that applications can be circulated to the appropriate faculty members.
 Prospective students are encouraged to contact the Program Coordinator at mob@sb.fsu.edu.

 Financial Aid